Receive SHINE by email: Go here.

-For example, I have to be very careful about what I read, what I watch on T.V, and even magazines that I flip through.
+For example, I have to be very careful about what I read, what I watch on T.V, what I scroll through on the internet, and even magazines that I flip through.

-We have to be careful about certain things, because we can get easily tripped up.
-We can get drawn away from Christ, and right smack into the very things that held us captive.
+I have to be careful about certain things, because I can get easily tripped up.
+I can get drawn away from Christ, and right smack into the very things that held me captive.